-The Santa Susana Field Laboratory (SSFL) is located on 2,850 acres in the Simi Hills, nearly thirty miles northwest of downtown Los Angeles, California, in southeastern Ventura County.
-The SSFL opened in 1948 and it became a center for the development and testing of rocket engines for defense and exploration purposes.
+The Santa Susana Field Laboratory (SSFL) is located on 2,850 acres in the Simi Hills, nearly 30 miles northwest of downtown Los Angeles, California, in southeastern Ventura County.
+The SSFL first opened in 1948, and it became a center for the development and testing of rocket engines for defense and exploration purposes.
 It was also a test site for advanced energy research programs.
 SSFL is divided into four "Administrative Areas" and additional undeveloped areas of land to the north and south.
 Areas I, III, and IV and the undeveloped areas are owned and operated by the Boeing Company.
-Area II, consisting of 409.5 acres, along with 41.7 acres in Area I, are owned by the U.S. Government and administered by NASA.
-The U.S. Department of Energy (DOE) has long held a lease on land in Area IV.
+Area II, consisting of 409.5 acres, along with 41.7 acres in Area I, are owned by the U.S. government and administered by NASA.
+The U.S. Department of Energy (DOE) has long held a lease on the land in Area IV.

 For more information, visit the Cleanup page.